-We have addressed the first two criteria for evaluating Retrieved Context Theory: there is a TCE under incidental encoding which is not limited to short timescales, and the model is able to qualitatively fit both overall recall and temporal contiguity in all conditions.
-However, as described previously, there are two mechanisms specified by Retrieved Context Theory that work together during recall to generate the TCE: recency and context reinstatement.
-The context reinstatement mechanism distinguishes Retrieved Context Theory from other models of episodic memory.
-Yet, it is unclear if reinstatement actually contributes to the TCE in incidental encoding.
-Since incidental subjects showed more pronounced recency, as well as a reduced TCE, it is possible that the contiguity observed under incidental encoding is due purely to recency.
+We have addressed the first two criteria for evaluating retrieved context theory: There is a TCE under incidental encoding which is not limited to short timescales, and the model is able to qualitatively fit both overall recall and temporal contiguity in all conditions.
+However, as described previously, there are two mechanisms specified by retrieved context theory that work together during recall to generate the TCE: recency and context reinstatement.
+The context reinstatement mechanism distinguishes retrieved context theory from other models of episodic memory.
+Yet, it is unclear if reinstatement contributes to the TCE in incidental encoding.
+Because incidental participants showed more pronounced recency, as well as a reduced TCE, it is possible that the contiguity observed under incidental encoding is due purely to recency.